 4. It’s Kind of Like Paying Tribute

 A lot of motorcycle stores are closed on Mondays because it’s their “day of rest.”
-It was different when they were working, but now that they’re running their own shop, dealers are choosing to honor the six days that God gave us.
+It was different when they were working, but now that they’re running their own shop, dealers are choosing to honour the 6 days that God gave us.
 Of course, there are always practical reasons for closing on Mondays too.

 5. The Traffic Isn’t Worth It